HouGroup/InterOptimus/README.md

 ![image](https://github.com/user-attachments/assets/bd4240f8-f9d2-4f36-990b-579963a7462a)

-Finally, execute the `docker login` command provided in your own `Container Registry/Instances` page.
+Finally, execute the `docker login` command provided in your own `Container Registry/Instances` page, and try to run tutorial.ipynb.

+If you have successfully run all the commands in tutorial.ipynb.
+Congrates!
+Explore your own interfaces now!